-Visual observations, survey data and material sampling are used to ensure that construction of the active waste site is according to approved construction plans.
-Monitoring hub, inclinometer, piezometer and topographic survey data are used in conjunction with engineering assessments to determine if the site is stable in the short and long term.
+Inspections, survey data and material sampling are used to ensure that construction of the active waste site is according to approved construction plans.
+Monitoring hub, inclinometer, piezometer and topographic survey data are used in conjunction with engineering assessments to determine site stability.
 Visual observations and routine maintenance ensure that the water management system is functioning as designed.
-Routine water quality, flow and level monitoring, material sampling and data collection from site meteorology stations are used to define geochemical and hydrologic processes occurring at the site.
+Routine water quality, flow and level monitoring, material sampling and data collection from site meteorological stations are used to define geochemical and hydrologic processes occurring at the site.
 This information is evaluated with respect to design expectations, and modifications are made, if necessary, to minimize effects on the receiving environment in the short and long term.

-Monthly visual checks of the facility will be performed when operations are in process, using an inspection checklist (refer to Attachment C), in addition to any daily or weekly visual inspections made routinely as part of operation for which an inspection checklist is not required or used.
-A person who is familiar with the waste management permit requirements shall conduct the inspection.
+Monthly inspections of the facility will be performed when operations are in process, using an inspection checklist, in addition to any daily or weekly visual inspections made routinely as part of operation for which an inspection checklist is not used.
+A person who is familiar with the waste management permit requirements shall conduct the monthly inspection.
 Visual monitoring shall be conducted on routine facility operations, leachate collection and diversion systems, leachate pumping systems, the engineered cover and the facility perimeter.
 Structural changes or leakage noted during the inspections shall be documented.
-Visual monitoring shall include but may not be limited to the following:
+Inspections shall include but may not be limited to the following:

-• signs of damage or potential damage to any component of the facility from settlement, ponding, leakage, thermal instability, frost action, erosion, slip failure, thawing of the waste, or operations that contribute to a problem;
+- signs of damage or potential damage to any component of the facility from settlement, ponding, leakage, thermal instability, frost action, erosion, slip failure, thawing of the waste, or operations that contribute to a problem; - exceptions to conditions of the waste management permit; - unauthorized waste disposal;

-- exceptions to conditions of the waste management permit; - escape of waste or leachate; - unauthorized waste disposal; - damage to the structural integrity of a monitoring device, containment or seepage structure; retaining wall, erosion control or diversion structure; and, - evidence of death or stress to fish, wildlife, or vegetation caused by the facility.
+- damage to the structural integrity of a monitoring device, containment or drain structure; retaining wall, erosion control or diversion structure; and, - evidence of death or stress to fish, wildlife, or vegetation caused by the facility.

 Surface stability monitoring is performed at Site 23.
 Based on review of regional topography in the mid-2000's, concern arose that the site may have been constructed on an ancient landslide.
 A vertical inclinometer was installed in the central portion of the pile in 2006.
-Monitoring of that inclinometer identified a slow creep movement subsurface to the waste rock pile at the interface with the till (less than 3 mm/year at approximately 79.3-ft bgs).
+Monitoring of that inclinometer identified a slow creep movement subsurface to the waste rock pile at the interface with the till (less than 3 mm/year at approximately 80-ft bgs).
 In 2010, three additional inclinometers were installed proximate to the site (north and west of Site 23, and south at the toe of Site D).
 The movement rate is generally constant at three of the inclinometers, and the fourth inclinometer located at the toe of slope indicates no movement.
 All associated site stability data was assessed by a geotechnical engineer in 2011 (KCB 2012).
 As part of this data assessment, procedures were identified to be followed if changes in site movement rates are identified as part of future monitoring.
-Annual monitoring is performed and summarized in annual reports, although which inclinometers and frequency of monitoring may change over time based on the site response.
+Monitoring is performed and summarized in annual reports.

 If any structural change in or damage to the facility, or any exception to the WMP conditions are observed during the visual monitoring program, it shall be reported to the ADEC by the end of the next working day and appropriate action will be taken to correct the exception or damage, prevent the escape of waste or leachate, and clean up any improper waste disposal.
-The Forest Service should also be notified.
+The Forest Service will be notified.

-HGCMC submits quarterly and annual reports on waste rock sites to the ADEC per WMP requirements, and the Forest Service in consideration of the GPO.
+HGCMC submits reports on waste rock sites to the ADEC per WMP requirements, and the Forest Service in consideration of the GPO.
 These reports include: